Minimoog: Impact

 According to TJ Pinch, author of Analog Days, the Minimoog was the first synthesizer to become a "classic".
 Wired described it as "the most famous synthesizer in music history ... a ubiquitous analog keyboard that can be heard in countless pop, rock, hip-hop, and techno tracks from the 1970s, 80s, and 90s".
 It was also important for its portability.
-David Borden, an associate of Moog, said that the Minimoog "took the synthesizer out of the studio and put it into the concert hall".
-According to the Guardian, "Tweaked now so that the synthesizer could reliably perform as either a melodic lead or propulsive bass instrument (rather than just as a complex sound-generating machine), the Minimoog changed everything ... the Moogs oozed character.
+Borden said the Minimoog "took the synthesizer out of the studio and put it into the concert hall".
+According to David McNamee of The Guardian, "Tweaked now so that the synthesizer could reliably perform as either a melodic lead or propulsive bass instrument (rather than just as a complex sound-generating machine), the Minimoog changed everything ... the Moogs oozed character.
 Their sound could be quirky, kitsch and cute, or pulverising, but it was always identifiable as Moog."

 The Minimoog changed the dynamics of rock bands.
 For the first time, keyboardists could play solos in the style of lead guitarists, or play synthesized basslines.
 Yes keyboardist Rick Wakeman said: "For the first time you could go on [stage] and give the guitarist a run for his money...
 A guitarist would say, 'Oh shoot, he's got a Minimoog,' so they're looking for eleven on their volume control - it's the only way they can compete."
 Wakeman said the instrument "absolutely changed the face of music".

 The Minimoog took a place in mainstream black music, most notably in the work of Stevie Wonder.
 Its use for basslines became particularly popular in funk, as in the Parliament track "Flash Light".
-It was also popular in jazz, and Sun Ra became perhaps the first musician to perform and record with the instrument (on his 1970 album My Brother the Wind).
-Herbie Hancock, Dick Hyman and Chick Corea were other early adopters.
+It was also popular in jazz, and Sun Ra became perhaps the first musician to perform and record with the instrument on his 1970 album My Brother the Wind.
+Herbie Hancock, Dick Hyman, and Chick Corea were other early adopters in jazz.

 The Minimoog became a staple of progressive rock.
 In the early 1970s, Keith Emerson of Emerson, Lake & Palmer added the Minimoog to his modular 'Monster Moog' as an occasional part of his performances.
 Wakeman used five Minimoogs on stage so he could play different sounds without having to reconfigure them.
 It was also used by electronic artists such as Kraftwerk, who used it on their albums Autobahn (1974) and The Man-Machine (1978), and later by Tangerine Dream, Klaus Schulze, and Gary Numan.
 In the late 1970s and the early 1980s, it was widely used in the emerging disco genre by artists including ABBA and Giorgio Moroder.

 In 2005, the Minimoog was inducted into the TECnology Hall of Fame, an honor given to "products and innovations that have had an enduring impact on the development of audio technology".
-In 2012, to celebrate Bob Moog's birthday, Google created an interactive Minimoog softsynth web application as its Google Doodle.
-In 2017, Roland released the SE-02, a compact version of the Minimoog, as part of their Boutique series.
+In 2012, to celebrate Bob Moog's birthday, Google created an interactive Minimoog-inspired web application as its Google Doodle.
+In 2017, Roland released the SE-02, a compact synthesizer modeled on the Minimoog, as part of their Boutique series.